into your inbox

 “I was on a roll for those few months going into the Virginia Slims and played the highest level, most consistent tennis, I ever played,” she explained.

-However, when results were entered into the computer to issue the latest rankings, some results were forgotten, and instead of becoming world No 1 after her fourth triumph at the Los Angeles Virginia Slims, Goolagong remained world No 2, behind Chris Evert.
-This mistake took more than three decades to be corrected.
+However, when results were entered into the computer to issue the latest rankings, some results were missed, and instead of becoming world No 1 after her fourth triumph at the Los Angeles Virginia Slims, Goolagong remained world No 2, behind Chris Evert.
+This oversight took more than three decades to get corrected.

-The seven-time Grand Slam champion was in Noosa Heads, a coastal town in Queensland, when Dolan called to tell her that she was now officially considered as the 16th world No 1 in WTA history.
+The seven-time Grand Slam champion was in Noosa Heads, a coastal town in Queensland, when Dolan called to tell her that she was now officially recognised as the world No 1.

-It would take 12 years after the announcement, and 43 years after the facts, before another Australian woman climbed on top the WTA rankings: Ashleigh Barty, who became world No 1 in June 2019, shortly after her Roland-Garros triumph.
+It would take 12 years after the announcement and 43 years after the facts, before another Australian woman climbed on top the WTA rankings: Ashleigh Barty, who became world No 1 in June 2019, shortly after her Roland-Garros triumph.
 Interestingly, Barty and Goolagong share a close bond, which Barty has spoken about publicly.